KUBDatalab/SQL/_episodes/01-introduction.md

 - What is SQL?
 - Why is it significant?
 - What is the relationship between a relational database and SQL?
+keypoints:
+- SQL is a powerful language used to interrogate and manipulate relational databases.
+- People working in library- and information-related roles have skills that allow them to use SQL to organize and access data.
 ---
 ## What is SQL?